Skip to content

 Setting up your Tax Configurations

-2. Click Add tax at the top right side of the page.
+2. Click Add Tax at the top right side of the page.

 New Tax Configuration Fields

 When setting up a tax configuration, you'll see several new fields.
-Let's go over what they all mean.

 • Name: for internal use and must be unique - this will appear on reports.